(currently being redrafted)

 For a man who’d just been told he was likely to end his life as the living dead, the miner managed to look pretty happy.

-‘Come on; you better talk to the man.
+‘Not likely.
+Come on; you better talk to the man.
 He’s got the answers, believe me.’
-The miner beckoned them to follow as he crept into the ribcage.
+The miner beckoned them to follow as he crept into the crows ribcage.
 ‘You don’t know how lucky you are that you came along when you did.
-It’s dead of course, but it’s twitched more than since we brought it into the air, follow me.’
+It’s dead of course, but it’s twitched more than once since we brought it into the daylight, follow me.’

-Buziba ducked and followed the miner under the Corvus Capensis’ spine as the miner beckoned them further in with a smile on his face.
-Whatever it was they were trying to bring to life Buziba was glad there was only one.
+Buziba ducked and followed the miner under the Corvus Capensis’ spine as he beckoned them further in with a smile on his face.
+Whatever it really was they were trying to bring to life Buziba was glad there was only one.

 They’re the ‘The Not Going Too Far’s’ said the miner.
 ‘They want to go to the castle.’

-‘What do you want?’
+‘What do you want?’ said the woman.

-‘… and I’m Mrs Sharp.’
+‘… and I’m Mrs Nightime.’

 The Adversary’s grin stretched a little further.

-‘Deal, or no deal?’
+‘Deal, or no deal?’ she said.

-It was only by the time dawn was creeping over the horizon and Buziba was in danger of nodding off that the Adversary slammed down his hand with a shout of disgust.
+It was only by the time dawn was creeping over the horizon and Buziba was in danger of nodding off that the Adversary slammed down his last hand with a shout of disgust.
 Buziba kicked Chakinde to his feet.

 ‘Whah?
 What’s going on?’